section-engineering-education/engineering-education/content/articles/track-users-using-google-analytics/index.md

 This is the step where we are stepping into the `User Id` tracking.

-Generally, when you create a `view`, the `User Id` option is `OFF` by default.
-Now, you need to switch it `ON`, to track individual users:
+Generally, when creating a `view`, the `User Id` option is `OFF` by default.
+One needs to switch it `ON` to track individual users:

 ![analytics-view-with-user-id](/engineering-education/track-users-using-google-analytics/analytics-view-with-userid.png)

 ### Create custom dimensions to track user types
-`Custom Dimensions` and `Custom Metrics` are set by your Analytics account's default dimensions and metrics.
+`Custom Dimensions` and `Custom Metrics` are set by your account's default dimensions and metrics.

 You can use them to collect and analyze data that Google doesn't automatically track.
 So, let's create our dimension and metric.